 Just as the existing bridges were built in the 1960's to mimic the 1930's brickwork of other bridges along Colonial Parkway, special consideration and efforts have been made to match the size, color and shape of the bridge brickwork to be used in construction of the new sections of bridge, as well as in repairing the existing sections.
 Brick manufacturer and supplier, Calvert Masonry, traveled to the bridge site from Manassas no less than five times to match and perfect the brick colorization and produced approximately 60,000 bricks in the first firing for the job.
 Custom molds were also utilized to ensure the unique shape of the bricks for the bridge archways.

-In order to ensure the safe removal of some existing brickwork and reconstruction of the new brickwork over and directly adjacent to the roadway, a long-term, single-lane closure will be in place on Colonial Parkway starting as early as mid-January 2020.
-During this closure, traffic is being alternated in each direction using a temporary traffic signal equipped with a video detection system.
+In order to ensure the safe removal of some existing brickwork and reconstruction of the new brickwork over and directly adjacent to the roadway, a year-long, single-lane closure was in place on Colonial Parkway starting in mid-January 2020.
+During the closure, traffic was being alternated in each direction using a temporary traffic signal equipped with a video detection system.
 Removal of the long-term closure has allowed two-way traffic to resume on Colonial Parkway, with traffic no longer being alternated in each direction using a temporary traffic signal.

 In the News: